VictorHSandi/NCATrak-Mock-System/README.md

 This software aims to give professors at the [University of Oklahoma Health Science Center](https://www.ouhsc.edu/) a mock database where they can simulate tests on data input to improve the data validity and quality for child advocacy centers.

+NOTE: This is a continuation of the project that is being worked on for the Computer Science Capstone of the University of Oklahoma.

 ## Requirements

 -   [Anaconda](https://docs.anaconda.com/)